-Learning that treatment didn’t work for your multiple myeloma or that your cancer has relapsed after a period of remission can be challenging.
+Learning that treatment didn’t work for your multiple myeloma or that your cancer has come back after a period of remission can be challenging.
 Progressive multiple myeloma can make your future feel uncertain.

-Although there isn’t a cure for this type of cancer, it’s possible to live with multiple myeloma and control your symptoms.
-For this to happen, you should have regular discussions with your doctor.
-You should come to your appointments with your own set of questions to help make sure you and your doctor cover all the key topics regarding your care.
+Regular discussions with your doctor can help make this happen.
+Come to your appointments with your own set of questions to help make sure you and your doctor cover all the key topics regarding your care.

-Here’s what you should ask your doctor about progressive multiple myeloma treatment options.
+Here’s what you can ask your doctor about progressive multiple myeloma treatment options.

-Your doctor can help you determine which treatment may have the best outcome for you.
+Your doctor can help you determine which treatment may have the best outcome for your cancer.

 They may suggest targeted therapy drugs or biological therapy drugs.
 Targeted therapy attacks specific molecules involved in cancer growth.
-These drugs include bortezomib (Velcade), carfilzomib (Kyprolis), and ixazomib (Ninlaro).
+These drugs include:

 Other options for progressive multiple myeloma may include chemotherapy or radiation to kill cancer cells.
-Your doctor may also recommend a bone marrow transplant to replace your diseased bone marrow with healthy bone marrow.
+Your doctor may also recommend a bone marrow transplant to replace your diseased bone marrow.

-Sometimes doctors recommend maintenance therapy to help control symptoms once you achieve remission.
-This involves taking a low-dose targeted therapy drug or corticosteroid to prevent the myeloma from coming back.
+Sometimes doctors recommend maintenance therapy to help manage symptoms once you achieve remission.
+This involves taking a low dose targeted therapy drug or corticosteroid to prevent the myeloma from coming back.

 If your condition hasn’t responded to any treatment, the next step may be palliative care or hospice care.
 Palliative care treats your symptoms and not the cancer.
 Hospice care focuses on helping you live your last days in as much comfort as possible.

 When traditional therapy doesn’t slow the progression of multiple myeloma, ask your doctor about clinical trials.
-Researchers conduct trials to see if promising new experimental drugs can effectively treat certain conditions.
+Researchers conduct trials to see whether promising new experimental drugs can effectively treat certain conditions.